Accepting New Clients

 Before completing her Master of Occupational Therapy, Angie worked one-on-one and in group settings with children who had varied needs as an Early Childhood Educator.
 It is here that she learned the importance of family-centered care and adapting the environment to meet a child's occupational needs.
 Through this experience, she became passionate about working as an occupational therapist who could support and guide families in accomplishing their meaningful goals.
 In her practice, Angie strives to create a safe and collaborative environment where children and families feel welcomed in the therapeutic process.

 Angie completed the Cognitive Orientation to Daily Occupational Performance (CO-OP) training on how to use the CO-OP approach with children who have motor challenges.
-She is a member of the Canadian Association of Occupational Therapists (CAOT) and the College of Occupational Therapists of British Columbia (COTBC).
-She is on the Registry of Autism Service Providers (RASP) list under supervision.
+She is a member of the Canadian Association of Occupational Therapists (CAOT) and the College of Health Care Professionals of British Columbia (CHCPBC).
+She is on the Registry of Autism Service Providers (RASP) list.

 Occupational Therapist